mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 # Financial Impact

-Online meetings can have lower costs than in-person meetings, however, they still incur expenses, as do other services that the IETF provides.
+Fully online meetings as well as remote participation incur expenses, as do other services that the IETF provides.
-This includes items such as mailing lists, document access via the datatracker or other online platforms, and support for videoconferencing, like  use of Meetecho and others.
+This includes items such as mailing lists, document access via the datatracker or other online platforms, as well as support for videoconferencing, like use of Meetecho and others.
+Meeting fees are a way to distribute these and other operating costs of the IETF among participants, even though they do not fully offset the costs of either holding the meeting or operating the IETF.

-These and other operating costs of the IETF are partially cross-financed by income generated through meeting fees.
-The intention of this document and the principle stated herein is not to make participation free for everyone, but to always offer a free remote option that enables remote participation without any barriers other than the application for the free registration itself.
+As such, the intention of this document and the principle stated herein is not to make remote participation free for everyone, but to always offer a free remote option that enables remote participation without any barriers other than the application for the free registration itself for those where the registration fee is a barrier for participation.
-As long as the overall meeting expenses are covered by paid registrations, sponsorships and other sources of revenue, additional remote participants usually impose very low additional expenses.
+Such a free registration option is feasible for remote participation, as long as the overall meeting expenses are covered by paid registrations, sponsorships and other sources of revenue, as the additional costs for remote participation do not strongly scale with the number of remote attendees.
+This is different for in-person participation and therefore not in scope for this document.

 It is not in scope for this document to make suggestions for changing the IETF's overall funding model.
 This is the responsibility of the IETF LLC Board taking agreed principles